Repairing a SLAP tear without surgery

 - IT IS IMPORTANT TO NOTE: There are many non-surgical less invasive procedures.
 This study examined physical therapy, exercise, and anti-inflammatopry medications only.
-It did not examine regenerative medicine.
+It did not examine regenerative medicine which we will below.

 The management of SLAP lesions can be divided into 4 broad categories:

-- (1) nonoperative management that includes scapular exercise to restore muscle balance in the shoulder wings.
+- Category 1: Non-operative management that includes scapular exercise to restore muscle balance in the shoulder wings.
 Shoulder exercises according to these researchers would be expected to provide symptom relief in 2/3 of all patients; enough to prolong or delay surgery.

-- (3) patients with problems from overuse but without instability symptoms should be managed by biceps tenotomy or tenodesis; and
+- Patients with problems from overuse but without instability symptoms should be managed by biceps tenotomy or tenodesis; NOT slap tear surgery and

 The failure of SLAP lesion or SLAP tear surgery and repeated surgeries to fix what the first surgery could not